Marc has been skydiving for 10 years. He has over 3,000 skydives and 100 BASE jumps.

 Some people enjoy the high adrenaline rush of trespassing and jumping low objects like wind turbines or corporate buildings.
 When doing that there is a lot of planning on how to get in and how to get out without being caught.
 There's a lot of waiting and hiding.
 There might even be a lot of running.
 This practice is usually illegal if you don’t have consent.
 Avoid it.

-Others rather like to hike a mountain, enjoy the 4-hour journey and take their time.
+Others rather like to hike a mountain, enjoy the journey and take their time.
 In this case, jumping might only be your way of getting back down.

 In both cases, jumping is a primary objective, but you need to understand that it is only a small part of a bigger experience.
 Jumping takes one minute but getting there might take a whole day.
 And jumpers are willing to pay that price for that one minute.